 Sorry, the discount offer mentioned in this post has expired.

-If you purchase the current edition you will get the next edition for free.
+Anyone who has purchased the current edition will get the next edition for free.

 The book is available in a single download package that contains full-color editions suitable for reading on any device.
 Use the PDF file on your PC or Mac, copy the MOBI file to your Amazon Kindle, or use the EPUB file on a Nook or other Android device.